Emarioo/krita-auto-exporter/README.md

 # Auto exporter
-This Krita plugin automatically exports `.png` files when you save documents.
+This Krita plugin automatically exports a `.png` "thumbnail" file when you save a document.
 The file will end up in the same folder as the `.kra` document.
 The image below shows the **Auto Exporter** docker and an auto-exported image.

 ![](/docs/img/example.png)